ddiazghub/Signals-and-Systems-Lab/README.md

 # Signals and systems lab

 GUI programs for the analysis of signals and systems.
-Warning: I did this some years ago so it has extremely messy code.
+Warning: This has extremely messy code so don't even try to read it.
+I may clean it up if I have some time.